 Women in EdTech Networking Drinks

-Hosted by BESA and the European EdTech Alliance and held in one of our renowned content theatres, this event is designed to provide a space for women within the EdTech space to connect and network.
-Register for Bett UK 2026 to attend.
+Hosted by BESA and the European EdTech Alliance and held at Bett, this event is designed to provide a space for women within the EdTech space to connect and network.
+Come and have a drink, discover support mechanisms and learning opportunities exclusively available for this community and build your network at the same time.
+Further information to come.